apache/airflow/docs/apache-airflow/best-practices.rst

     sys     0m0.039s

-In this case the initial interpreter startup time is ~ 0.07s which is about 10% of time needed to parse the example_python_operator.py above so the actual parsing time is about ~ 0.62 s for the example DAG.
+In this case the initial interpreter startup time is ~ 0.07s which is about 10% of time needed to parse the example_python_operator.py above so the actual parsing time is about ~ 0.62 s for the example Dag.

-You can look into :ref:`Testing a DAG <testing>` for details on how to test individual operators.
+You can look into :ref:`Testing a Dag <testing>` for details on how to test individual operators.

 Unit tests
 -----------

-Unit tests ensure that there is no incorrect code in your DAG.
-You can write unit tests for both your tasks and your DAG.
+Unit tests ensure that there is no incorrect code in your Dag.
+You can write unit tests for both your tasks and your Dag.

-**Unit test for loading a DAG:**
+**Unit test for loading a Dag:**

 .. code-block:: python